null

 Bridge the Gap.
 Connect Poly to PVC.

 Ideal for converting hard-piped sprinkler systems to drip irrigation or extending water lines from a PVC manifold, this adapter ensures a permanent, high-pressure seal.
-It eliminates the need for threaded adapters that can leak or cross-thread, providing a seamless flow of water to your garden.
+Unlike threaded adapters that can leak or cross-thread, these glue-in irrigation fittings provide a seamless, robust flow of water to your garden.

 Why Choose Easy Loc Technology?